Easy Garden Art Ideas

 Garden Weather Vane

 Weather vanes are no longer used to track the direction of the wind, but they still have charm and add personality.
 Garden weather vanes attach to a stake that is stuck in the ground.
 They come in a variety of sizes and themes.
-I chose a golfer because my husband and son avidly play and follow the sport.
-It has weathered beautifully and gives my garden a vintage, cottage feel.
-Sometimes weather vanes and other garden art can be found at thrift stores and flea markets…so keep your eye out!
+I chose a golfer because my husband and son avidly played and followed the sport.
+Sometimes weather vanes and other garden art can be found at thrift stores and flea markets…so keep your eye out.

 A Birdhouse

-The Oct-Avian bird house pictured in this post was a Mother’s Day gift, and I thought long and hard about whether or not I should move it.
+The Oct-Avian bird house pictured in this post was a Mother’s Day gift, and I thought long and hard about whether or not I should move it when we downsized.
 It was installed in the ground with concrete, and it at the time, it seemed like a big job to remove it.
 So it stayed with the house…which in a way, is perfectly fitting.

 Shepherd’s Hook with Birdhouse